Feruzteame/Learning-Charm/README.md

    - I should be able to find a universty in a country which is I choose.
 - <b>As Developer</b>
    - To work / using Api
-   - be able to manage a data which is find via Api
+   - Able to manage a data which is find via Api
    - Show design skill

 ## Technologies